 Most of us fight these losses by doing things like holding onto a loved one’s unwashed clothing, looking at their handwriting, listening to their voice on recordings, and frequently looking at pictures of them.
 These efforts won’t fully bridge the gap, but very little could stop us from trying.

 Connecting with Sensory Memory through Writing

 There’s an exercise we share at the beginning of our 30-Day Grief Journaling Online Course to help participants reconnect with sensory memories of their loved ones.
 We’d like to share this journaling exercise with you today and challenge you to give it a try by following the instructions below.
 It’s really simple.

 Sit in a quiet place, close your eyes, and imagine your loved one.
 If they were sick the last time you saw them, imagine them without pain or distress.
 Imagine them in a place they liked, somewhere they were happy or at ease.
 Or think about a happy memory you shared with them.
 Sit with these images and memories for a little while and, as you do, really look at them.
 Ask yourself:

 - Where is my loved one in this memory?

 - What do they look, smell, sound, and feel like?

 This visualization may evoke many feelings.
 For example, it may be painful, bittersweet, comforting, confusing, or overwhelming.
 Notice how the visualization makes you feel and try to stay with it for a little while, even if it feels painful.

-Get out your journal or a piece of paper, and for the next 15-20 minutes, write a vivid description of your visualization, especially your sensory memory.
+Get out your journal or a piece of paper and, for the next 15-20 minutes, write a vivid description of your visualization, especially your sensory memory.
+For example…

 - If you noticed your loved one’s blue eyes, what shade of blue were they?